keyestudio/KS0807-Keyestudio-STEM-Programming-DIY-Stone-Thrower-Learning-Kit/docs/index.md

 ![q20](./media/q20.png)

-If you do not know how to upload code to the board,  [click to learn the basic projects](#1.
-Basic Projects).
+If you do not know how to upload code to the board,  [click to learn the basic projects](https://docs.keyestudio.com/projects/KS0807/en/latest/docs/index.html#basic-projects)..

 After uploading the code, the servo rotates from 0 degree to 90 degree and to 180 degree.
 You can press the service button on the development board to have a clear look.
 If your servo gets no response, please check whether the wiring is correct or whether the expansion board is powered by the batteries.